CO county records and permit guide

 Colorado's main wrinkle is that CDPHE sets the statewide frame, but the real homeowner workflow usually turns on the local public health agency and whether site, permit, or transfer requirements are already attached to the property.
 Final design, permit timing, and approval still need local verification.

 Colorado quote conversations get more real once you know which local public health agency owns the file and whether site-and-soil or transfer-of-title paperwork is already in play.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Colorado